argonne-lcf/AR2024/_highlights/08chang.md

 ## Impact

 As fusion power represents a paradigm-shifting breakthrough, success of the ITER project is a high-priority challenge for the DOE mission, which will ultimately lead to more economical FPPs.
-To accomplish this goal, simulations based on first-principles must be deployed to solve issues with power exhaust, including mitigating stationary heat-flux densities and avoiding unacceptably high transient power flow to material walls.
+To accomplish this goal, simulations based on first principles must be deployed to solve issues with power exhaust, including mitigating stationary heat-flux densities and avoiding unacceptably high transient power flow to material walls.